 The University offers a broad range of targeted study skills training as part of its Library Services.
-The Academic Skills Centre (opened in 2012/13) within Library Services offers drop-in advice, one-to-one appointments, generic workshops and embedded training developed in direct partnership with Schools.
+The Academic Skills Centre (ASC, opened in 2012/13), within Library Services, offers drop-in advice, one-to-one appointments, generic workshops and embedded training developed in direct partnership with Schools.
 The ASC supports UG students from all disciplines with their academic transition to the University, progression to higher years, and academic attainment by developing their writing and study skills.
 Examination resit support is also offered as part of its programme.
 The Centre incorporates a successful Maths Skills Centre (MSC) that assists students in developing their numerical and statistical abilities as well as offering examination resit support as part of its programme.
-With an increased focus on embedding skills training at programme and School level, total use of the ASC/MSC has increased 160% from 13/14 to 14/15, to 10,233 interactions.
+The ASC maintains a focus on embedding skills training at programme and School level.
+A total of 9,807 interactions were recorded for the ASC/MSC in 2015/16.

 The ASC coordinates a programme of Peer Assisted Study Sessions (PASS), available across all Colleges.
+The DLHE report highlighted that in 2014/15 our PASS Leaders (126) achieved 91.6% graduate employability compared to 85.3% across the whole leaver cohort.

 A wide range of online study skills, mathematics and statistics resources are also available through the ASC/MSC, some of which have been developed with the direct involvement of students.
 The Academic Skills Gateway was launched in 2015/16, providing an online, open-access portal to the University's training resources, with additional content developed as part of this initiative to cover the full range of skills support offered.
+The Gateway received 27,066 views between 01/09/2015 - 09/03/2017.

 The Centre has enabled us to offer targeted support for at-risk cohorts and has contributed positively to the University's suite of retention activities.
 For example, part-time students can access general academic and writing skills support outside of core hours, and induction sessions are offered for mature students.
-Analysis of usage data to-date indicates the Centre's services are utilized comparatively more by mature, BME, disabled, low SEC and A2B students, demonstrating its contribution to the University's wider strategy for student access and success.
+Disabled students are also able to access an enhanced level of support from ASC to assist students to embed appropriate strategies as a result of their feedback and specialist input.
+This also mainstreams significant elements of the provision in line with our aspirations to develop a more inclusive learning environment.
+Analysis of usage data to-date indicates the Centre's services are utilised comparatively more by mature, BME, disabled, low SEC and A2B students, demonstrating its contribution to the University's widening participation responsibilities in student success.